-PHMSA will require IM inspections for pipeline segments adjacent to the special permit segment, which will lower the risk in areas beyond the special permit.
-PHMSA will require that CIG conduct IM type procedures (conditions in the special permit) on the special permit inspection area as defined in the special permit.
-CIG will implement the conditions in special permit inspection area for the duration of the special permit.
+PHMSA will require IM inspections for pipeline segments adjacent to the special permit segments, which will lower the risk in areas beyond the special permit.
+PHMSA will require that TGP conduct IM Procedures (conditions in the special permit) on the special permit inspection area as defined in the special permit.
+TGP must implement the conditions in special permit inspection area for the duration of the special permit.

 Full implementation of the conditions in the special permit provides an equivalent or greater level of safety for the public and environment.
-The special permit segment will be treated as an HCA with the additional risk analysis and remedial activities associated with this designation.
-The special permit also includes several conditions that address potential safety risks.
-Among these are incorporation of this special permit segment into the Kinder Morgan Integrity Management Program, additional close interval corrosion surveys, implementation of a CP reliability improvement plan, a more comprehensive stress corrosion cracking assessment program, an ILI program with intervals not to exceed seven (7) years, anomaly evaluation and repair meeting more stringent criteria, additional testing and remediation of interference currents caused by induced alternating current sources, pipe seam evaluations, criteria for the identification of pipe properties, installation of line-of-sight markers and the integration of all inspection and remediation data.
-This comprehensive list of additional risk related special permit conditions incorporated in the special permit is intended to provide for a significant added level of safety for the existing pipeline segment.
+The special permit segments will be treated as HCAs with the additional risk analysis and remedial activities associated with this designation.
+The special permit also includes several conditions that address potential safety threats and risks.
+Among these are incorporation of these special permit segments into the Kinder Morgan IMP, additional close interval corrosion surveys, implementation of a CP reliability improvement plan, a more comprehensive SCC assessment program, an ILI program with intervals not to exceed seven (7) years, anomaly evaluation and repair meeting more stringent criteria, additional testing and remediation of interference currents caused by induced alternating current sources, pipe seam evaluations, criteria for the identification of pipe properties, installation of line-of-sight markers, and the integration of all inspection and remediation data.
+This comprehensive list of additional risk related special permit conditions incorporated in the special permit is intended to provide for a significant added level of safety for the special pipeline segments and special permit inspection area.